Earned Value Management

 HHS requires that each IT project comprising each IT investment conduct an IBR at the end of its EPLC Planning Phase.

-The IBR link under "Downloads" below is to a document that provides a summary description, guidance for conducting an IBR, and roles and responsibilities, and describes inputs, tools & techniques, and outputs.
+The IBR document under "Downloads" below is to a document that provides a summary description, guidance for conducting an IBR, and roles and responsibilities, and describes inputs, tools & techniques, and outputs.

-PMT: HHS hosts the Oracle Primavera Portfolio Management (OPPM) tool as the portfolio management tool as its investment performance oversight and management database.
-Each CMS major investment manager is responsible for ensuring cost and schedule update entries are posted to the PMT for the investment by the tenth of each month.
-CMS/OIS capital planning and EVM staff are the local CMS administrators for the PMT; contact the OIS capital planning/EVM staff for access and for password changes.
-The PMT Monthly Cost & Schedule Update Instructions link under "Downloads" below provides step-by-step instructions.
+PMT: HHS hosts the Portfolio Management tool (PMT) as its investment performance oversight and management application.
+Each CMS major investment manager is responsible for ensuring cost and schedule update entries are posted to PMT for the investment by the tenth of each month.
+CMS/OEI/IIPMG/DITIM capital planning staff provide the local CMS administration for the PMT and guidance to reporting cost and schedule data to OMB.
+Contact the OEI capital planning staff for access and for password changes.

 Online EVM training is available to federal employees through the DAU Web site.
-See the DAU online EVM training link under "Related Links" at the bottom of this page.
-When you get there, browse the continuous learning course catalog (box on the left) to find the course(s) of interest.
-Then, go back to the DAU home page, click on the "Student Information" tab at the top, click on the "Apply for a Course" graphic, and select "Non-DoD Federal Government Agencies" to register.
+On the DAU Website, click on the "iCatalog" link at the top, and select "Apply for a Course" graphic, and select "Non-DoD Federal Government Agencies" to register.
 When you get there, you will be directed to log in to the FAITAS (Federal Acquisition Institute Training Application System) to record your training for procurement qualifications.

 - Help with File Formats and Plug-Ins